ashutoshmjain/gita/arjun/src/chapter3.md

 Tat [therefore] Ekm [one thing] Vad [tell]  Nishchitya [after deciding] Yena [by which] Shreya [better in the eyes of others] Ahm [I] Aapnuyam [I get].

+{Your mixed messages are kinda dellusioning my mind.
+Thereforec decide and say only one thing that brings me credit and is good for all}

 ## Krishna Said

 ### 3.3